 - Trail Map: Link to Website

 If we were to pick our favorite resort in Colorado it would have to be Aspen Snowmass.
-This shouldn’t be much of a surprise as it is celebrated around the world, but that does mean it comes with the highest price tag we’ve seen for a ski resort (in the world).
+Aspen is usually listed as the best ski resort in Colorado is celebrated around the world, but that does mean it comes with the highest price tag we’ve seen for a ski resort (in the world).
 Aspen is well known for being the ski destination for the rich and famous so you would figure they want the best their money can get.
 The price of one lift ticket does come with four ski resorts – Aspen Highlands, Aspen Snowmass, Buttermilk, and Aspen Mountain.

 Each mountain delivers something unique.
 Aspen Highlands is the famed expert’s mountain with a massive in-bounds bowl.
 Buttermilk is for the jibbers with a large terrain park and beginners with nice mellow blues and green runs.
 Aspen Mountain is perfect for ski-in-ski-out groomed beginner and intermediate runs, but don’t let it deceive you the ski area also has some seriously steep double black diamonds.